openshift/enhancements/enhancements/installer/openstack-availibility-zones.md

 ### Risks and Mitigations

 - If persistent volume claims cannot be made against volumes in different AZs, then that would be a huge user experience issue, and could delay or block the feature.
+- The user may select zones that are at or near capacity to deploy instances, resulting in the installer being unable to deploy them.

 ## Design Details

 ### Test Plan

 We will test this with the standard suite of unit tests and are also equipped to test in QE.

 ### Graduation Criteria